Frequently Asked Questions

-Consumers choose to participate by either texting “ride” or calling in to 410-205-4559, or by logging onto RateYourRide.org and completing the short survey.
+Customers choose to participate by logging onto RateYourRide.org and completing the short survey.
 Once a completed survey is submitted the data from that survey is saved to a central database.

 What is the purpose of RYR?

-Your input is combined with ratings from other passengers and used injunction with other reporting systems to help measure service quality, identify problems and address any shortcomings.
-Rate Your Ride provides a valuable forum for your voice to be heard, and has already aided to the improvement of three major bus lines and a variety of additional enhancements to the MTA.
+Your input is combined with ratings from other passengers and used injunction with other reporting systems to help measure service quality, identify issues, and address any transit concerns.
+Rate Your Ride provides a valuable forum for your voice to be heard.

 Why do you want my phone number?

 Although providing us with your phone number is optional and you may submit the online survey without giving us your number.
 Your submission can only be used in certain analyses if we do not have your phone number.
 Your number and information is safe.
 We won’t distribute your number to others or bother you with unwanted calls or texts.

 What is my phone number used for?

 Your phone number helps to keep track of how many different people are submitting ratings through Rate Your Ride and how many individuals are offering the same or similar reports.
 It also allows us to be more accurate with our data and scales, which we post on our RYR website.

 The incoming raw data is stored and summaries of the data are publicly available here on our website.
 The data is used to visualize trends (e.g. daily ratings) and to have a better overview of frequently occurring customer concerns.
 The data is analyzed regularly and used with other feedback sources to make suggestions for changes and help prioritize issues for resource allocation